jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 ## Service

-**Reviewing** – I have reviewed papers for the _Australasian Journal of Philosophy_, the _European Journal of Political Theory_, the _Journal of Ethics and Social Philosophy_, the _Journal of Social Philosophy_, and the _Journal of Value Inquiry_.
+**Reviewing** – I have reviewed papers for the _Australasian Journal of Philosophy_, _Economics and Philosophy_, the _European Journal of Political Theory_, the _Journal of Ethics and Social Philosophy_, the _Journal of Social Philosophy_, and the _Journal of Value Inquiry_.

 **Peer Mentoring Program 2017-2019** – I mentored first-year PhD students to help them navigate graduate school and begin the process of professionalization.